ppriyankuu/doc/RPC.md

 }
 ```
 JSON-RPC is a simple and lightweight protocol, makint it suitable for various use cases, including blockchain interactions and general-purpose RPC communication.

+#### gRPC
+gRPC (Google Remote Procedure Call) is an open-source RPC framework developed by Google.
+It uses Protocol Buffers for efficient data serialization and provides features like streaming, load balancing, and authentication.

+gRPC is widely used in microservices architectures and high-performance distributed systems due to its efficiency and language support.
+It generates client and server code in various programming languages based on the defined service definitions in Protocol Buffers.